 The 26′ Yellowfin can get you right in the thick of the action, with the ability to cover a large area, and take advantage of the hot bite of Tarpon, Permit, Amberjack, Redfish, Snook, Snapper, Tripletail, and African Pomano this time a year.
 The Big Shark bite is also active this time of year.
 As always, those looking to hook up a big Goliath, Summer is the perfect time.

 Both Tarpon and Shark are a hot bite on the beaches this time of year.
 The Sharks can range from 3-10 foot long on average!
 I offer a different technique for this and you fight the shark from the beach.
-Always something fun to do feel free to contact me at 727 459-5899 or email me at firstname.lastname@example.org and we will make plans!
+Always something fun to do.
+Feel free to reach out at 1 (941) 253-6512 or email me at firstname.lastname@example.org and we will make plans!

 With the cooler temperatures the fish know winter is coming and they will be fattening up!
 They will be moving towards their winter time hide outs.
 This is the “Transition time”!